ridoluc/ridoluc.github.io/_posts/2020-03-23-programming_attiny10.markdown

 ```
 -D
 Disable auto erase for flash.
-When the -U option with flash memory is specified, avrdude will perform a chip erase before starting any of the programming operations, since it generally is a mistake to program the flash without performing an erase first.
-This option disables that [...]
+When the -U option with flash memory is specified, avrdude
+will perform a chip erase before starting any of the programming operations, since it
+generally is a mistake to program the flash without performing an erase first.
+This
+option disables that [...]
 ```
-Platformio has different ways to upload the program that you can select from the icon `Run Task...` on the bottom left corner.
+Platformio has different ways to upload the program that you can select from the icon *Run Task* on the bottom left corner.
 Two of these are Program and Upload.
 Apparently if you select the Program task then the -D flag is not added and the entire memory is erased.
 However, if you want to use the *Upload* button Platformio will run the Upload task without erasing the memory.
 In this case when avrdude is verifying if the code has been uploaded correctly it will give an error because part of the old program memory is still there.
 We want to still use the button (to my knowledge there is no way to wire the Upload Icon to Program task) so we need to add this line in the platformio.ini file under the ATtiny10 environment
 ```
 [env:attiny10]
 platform = atmelavr